-ConnectLA does not plan to incorporate any of the following items into legally binding commitments for subgrantees (including contractors and subcontractors) outside of what is explicitly required in the BEAD NOFO.
-Items in the NOFO include:
+ConnectLA does not plan to incorporate any of the following items into legally binding commitments for subgrantees (including contractors and subcontractors) outside of what is explicitly required in the BEAD NOFO:

-- Using a directly employed workforce, as opposed to a subcontracted workforce. - Paying prevailing wages and benefits to workers, including compliance with Davis-Bacon and Related Acts requirements, where applicable, and collecting the required certified payrolls. - Use of local hire provisions. - Commitments to union neutrality. - Use of labor peace agreements. - Use of an appropriately skilled workforce (e.g., through registered apprenticeships or other joint labor-management training programs that serve all workers, particularly those underrepresented or historically excluded). - Use of an appropriately credentialed workforce (i.e., satisfying requirements for appropriate and relevant pre-existing occupational training, certification and licensure).

-• Taking steps to prevent the misclassification of workers.
+- Using a directly employed workforce, as opposed to a subcontracted workforce. - Paying prevailing wages and benefits to workers, including compliance with Davis-Bacon and Related Acts requirements, where applicable, and collecting the required certified payrolls. - Using project labor agreements (i.e., pre-hire collective bargaining agreements between unions and contractors that govern terms and conditions of employment for all workers on a construction project). - Use of local hire provisions. - Commitments to union neutrality. - Use of labor peace agreements. - Use of an appropriately skilled workforce (e.g., through registered apprenticeships or other joint labor-management training programs that serve all workers, particularly those underrepresented or historically excluded). - Use of an appropriately credentialed workforce (i.e., satisfying requirements for appropriate and relevant pre-existing occupational training, certification and licensure). - Taking steps to prevent the misclassification of workers.

 ConnectLA expects potential subgrantees to incorporate these items into their applications as dictated by the BEAD NOFO and as directed in ConnectLA's Initial Proposal.
 These items will not be included in legally binding commitments, but instead utilized as criteria in the selection process.
 ConnectLA will make it abundantly clear where to elaborate on each item and how subgrantees descriptions are weighted in the scoring process.
 ConnectLA will ensure subgrantees are aware of these regulations prior to and throughout the selection process by conducting regulations information webinars, posting a list of regulations on the ConnectLA's website, and including the requirements in grant applications/instructions as well as grant agreement terms/conditions and subrecipient grant monitoring program requirements.